aappddeevv/scalajs-reaction/README.md

 classes and hence into react component classes.
 However, with parallel fiber coming to react and other enhancements that are planned, a more functional library should withstand the change in the core react infrastructure to something that is more sustainable in the long run.
-The current react approach makes it easy to introduce errors both at compile time and runtime.
-Even with the use of typescript, it's still quite a clunky API.
-Of course it is clunky for alot of "reasons" which is why Reason and ReasonReact was born.
-Facebook took an innovative approach to structuring Reason.
-Instead of trying to make a js superscript, which is what typescript does well, it is trying to go orthogonal like many other javascript transpiled languages have done e.g. elm, dart and of course scala.js.

-## Suitability
+# Suitability

 Scala.js requires a bundling model that does not allow it to be broken apart and deployed on a pure "file/module" basis.
 Because of this, scalajs-react is best suited for UIs where it is not required to code split the scala portion of the